wabi69sabi/fly-away/README.md

 - start the app ``` rackup -p 4567 ```
 - open a browser and go to ``` 127.0.0.1:4567 ```

-Alternatively, runnning the app can also be done by just typing:
+Alternatively, running the app can also be done by just typing:

 - ``` rake ```